apocalyptech/animalwellsave/README.md

 **v1.1.0** - *(unreleased)*
  - Added `--verbose` option to also show missing items (inventory, eggs, etc) on the info output, rather than just the things that *are* present.
+ - Added `--debug` output to show data offsets within the savegame
+ - Fixed a bug in Mural handling which could have caused some problems for hypothetical data reads after the mural.
+ - Added `--solve-cranks` argument to solve most crank-related puzzles
+ - Info-reporting tweaks:
    - Added lit-candle report to info output
    - Removed dash in "Post Modern" egg text
    - Improved K. Shard reporting in info output
- - Added `--debug` output to show data offsets within the savegame
- - Fixed a bug in Mural handling which could have caused some problems for hypothetical data reads after the mural.
+   - Reworded the Dog Head Statue description in Quest State

 **v1.0.0** - *May 31, 2024*
  - Initial release